intel/mpi/README.md

 # Intel® MPI Library auxiliary files storage

+This repository contains auxiliary scripts which help with Intel MPI deployment in different environments.

 You can automatically get the latest deployment scripts and more by using the auxiliary file storage feature of the [Intel® MPI Library](https://software.intel.com/en-us/mpi-library).
 The feature is enabled when you run the scripts/aws_impi.sh deployment script for Intel® MPI Library.